About Us

 LCSW (25868)

-I am a licensed Clinical Social Worker with a bachelor’s degree in Sociology from Louisiana Technical University and a master’s degree in Social Welfare from Louisiana State University.
+I am a Licensed Clinical Social Worker with a Bachelor of Arts degree in Sociology from Louisiana Technical University and a Master of Social Welfare degree from Louisiana State University.
 In the last 20 years, I have worked with individuals, couples and families with treatment modalities based on Cognitive Behavior Therapy and Solution Focused Therapy.
 I also specializing in EMDR and trauma informed care.

 I am a Navy veteran and I have experience treating PTSD, depression, daily stressors, life changes, anxiety, racial trauma, mood disorders and Military Veterans.
 I have provided services in hospitals, child welfare agencies, Veteran’s Affairs and private practice.
 I have worked with various clients of different ages, ethnic backgrounds, sexual-orientation, and religious and socioeconomic backgrounds.
 My purpose will be to support you and guide you through this journey and empower you to be your best self!